 In order to channel her newfound confidence and enjoyment into a successful exam strategy, in the lead-up to her GCSEs Sally focused on writing full-length answers.
 Sally and Millie marked these together during their sessions; an activity that helped Sally hone her proofreading and copy-editing techniques, whilst learning how to assess her strengths and weaknesses in a collaborative and constructive manner.

 Sally’s successes have been numerous and varied.
 Not only has she improved dramatically in an academic sense, but also – and perhaps most importantly – she has discovered a real passion for the subject.
-With Millie’s help, her confidence and enjoyment has improved to such an extent that she is now an articulate, budding writer and effective analyst of language and literature.
+With Millie’s help, her confidence and enjoyment have improved to such an extent that she is now an articulate, budding writer and effective analyst of language and literature.
 These skills gave her a fantastic foundation from which to seize the challenge of her GCSEs – and we are proud to report that she achieved truly excellent grades as a result.
 Moreover, Sally’s new love for literature and confidence in her own creativity is something she will take with her to A-Levels and beyond.

 Millie is absolutely delighted with Sally’s progress.
 When reflecting on her approach, she commented on the importance of offering students ‘a more creative approach to learning’, adding that ‘a tutor is there to offer a new perspective on a subject’.
 Finally, she praised Mentor Education’s bespoke approach to learning, explaining that this allowed her to develop a genuine relationship with Sally (which proved essential to her development): ‘Mentor Education gives tutors the chance to spend proper time with our students – rather than only focusing on academic results.
 With students like Sally, individual attention and trust is so important: it’s essential to treat each student individually and spend time properly getting to know them so that lessons can be tailored to meet their needs.’